Newport Rising: Commemoration

 voyage is situated on the Chepstow river front.

 John Frost Square mural

 In the 1960s, as part of a redevelopment scheme, a new square was named John Frost Square to commemorate the leader of the Rising, and in 1978 a 35 m long mosaic mural, by Kenneth Budd, was created in a pedestrian underpass in the square.
 In 2007, an introductory panel was removed, and it was proposed that, as part of a further redevelopment scheme, the mural would be removed.
 Proposals to demolish the mural were restated in 2012.
 Despite a campaign to protect the mural, the council's contractors demolished it on 3 October 2013.
 A trust is to be set up to commission a new memorial with £50,000 of funding provided by Newport City Council.

+On 4 November 2019, exactly 180 years since the Chartist uprising, a new mural was unveiled.
+The new mural is a copy of the original, but smaller and in four panels.
+It was created by Oliver Budd, son of the original mural's creator.
+The panels are located on Cefn Road, Rogerstone.
+It also includes an information board telling the history of Chartism.

 In popular culture

 In literature, the events of the Rising have been portrayed in: